philocalyst/hackerNEWs/README.md

 This isn't meant to be a feature-rich alternative to Hacker News — those already exist in the form of wrappers and mobile apps.
 Instead, this project utilizes modern web standards to create a dramatically simpler, flexible, and universal front page for the site we all love.

+## Current Issues

+- No arrow upvote (Wanted to know more about intended implementation)
+- Some odd whitespace text leafs that make the tree a bit messier than necessary
+- Unessecary divs and generic types that could be removed with better styling
+- More ARIA naming
+- SVH isn't supported on all modern browsers (fallsback to vh)
+- No jump to content tab element

 ## Examples

 ### Font Size Comparisons